Mt. Brighton is a ski area located in the state of Michigan in USA. The resort is in the town of Brighton, MI.

 Skiable Terrain by Difficulty Level

 Mt.
 Brighton has 130 total skiable acres, which can be broken down into the three main groups of difficulty: Beginner, Intermediate, and Expert.Mt.
-Brighton is mostly a beginner-friendly ski area, with about 24% of its trails as easy.
-However, it also has its fair share of more difficult runs - which account for the remaining 76%.
+Brighton is a beginner-friendly ski area, with about 24% of its trails as easy.
+However, it also has a fair share of more difficult runs - which account for the remaining 76%.